DreadWings7963/hassio-sma-em/README.md

 # Home Assistant SMA Energy Meter Add-On

+Its the work of https://github.com/kellerza.
+The original is https://github.com/kellerza/hassio-sma-em/tree/main/sma-em.
 An add-on to receive SMA Energy Meter measurements and push them to Home Assistant through MQTT.
 Support auto-discovery for the sensors.
 Uses the Speedwire decoder from the [SMA-EM](https://github.com/datenschuft/SMA-EM) project.